NHERI-SimCenter/GroundMotionUtilities/EQHazard/Readme.md

 ### Build and debug in Eclipse IDE
 To build the tool from source using Eclipse IDE:
-1. Open the EQScenario folder in Eclipse IDE.
+1. Open the EQHazard folder in Eclipse IDE.
 2. In the package explorer, expand the ant folder.
-3. Right click on EQScenarioBuild.xml and click Run As > Ant Build.
+3. Right click on EQHazardBuild.xml and click Run As > Ant Build.
 4. The resulting jar file will be created in the build folder

 To debug the tool:
-1. Open the EQScenario folder in Eclipse IDE.
+1. Open the EQHazard folder in Eclipse IDE.
 2. In the package explorer, expand the src folder.
-3. Right click on `EQScenarioCalc.java` and click Debug As > Java Application.
+3. Right click on `EQHazardCalc.java` and click Debug As > Java Application.

 ### Unit Testing
 Unit tests using the JUnit framework are included in the test folder.
 The following steps can be used to run the all the tests:
-1. Open the EQScenario folder in Eclipse IDE.
+1. Open the EQHazard folder in Eclipse IDE.
 2. Right click on the test folder and click Run As > JUnit Test.
 3. The Junit dialog will show the results of running the tests.